Cost of living saving tips for elderly Australians

-Have you been hit hard by the increase in inflation?
-Then read on for some cost of living sayings tips.
+Have you been hit hard by the current cost of living?
+Then read on for some savings tips.

-‘Cost of living’ refers to the level of prices relating to day-to-day items, and in the last 12 months the cost of living for all Australians has risen.
-Inflation has risen by over 7% over the past year, which can make it difficult to financially plan and to save money as we are all paying more for the items we regularly buy.
+‘Cost of living’ refers to the level of prices relating to day-to-day items, and in recent years the cost of living for all Australians has risen.

 Here we look at cost of living savings tips that can help with everything from fuel saving apps to utilising your local community services.